National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 works in the pre-competitive space to facilitate development of methods,

-tools.
-Approaches that enhance understanding and improve evaluation
+tools, and approaches that enhance understanding and improve evaluation

 product safety and patient access to cutting-edge medical technology